 Who: Celebrity designer Windsor Smith

 What: After you complete a questionnaire, providing measurements, photos, and inspiration images, Smith and her team work to design a custom space based on your wants and needs.
-Eight weeks later, the team sends back a box containing renderings, furniture plans, shopping lists, paint colors, and an inspiration storyboard.
+Eight weeks later, the team sends back a box containing renderings, furniture plans, shopping lists, paint colours, and an inspiration storyboard.

 How Much: From $1250